 The museum offers a coherent experience, from the staff’s greetings in the waiting area and to the exit door.
 To facilitate a total immersion, the comfortable, warm Cabinet of Virtual Reality is soundproofed and features a glittering mosaic ceiling.
 A tactile mat on the floor limits and marks out the optimal experience area.
 Dynamic lighting accompanies visitors in their journey from the real world to virtual reality and back.

 Museum virtual reality can take you to worlds you can’t possibly visit or even imagine.
 Jurassic Flight at the Cincinnati Museum Center is an example.
 The newly revamped dinosaur hall at the Museum of Natural History & Science has two V2 Birdly machines that provide a truly immersive full-body experience: flying with dinosaurs as one of them.
-The amazing VR experience became possible thanks to the Birdly VR platform.
+The amazing VR experience for museums became possible thanks to the Birdly VR platform.

 “Mona Lisa: Beyond the Glass,” a part of the Louvre’s landmark Leonardo da Vinci exhibition (October 24, 2019 – January 24, 2020), is a collaboration with HTC Vive Arts.
-The museum’s first-ever VR project was primarily intended to solve a long-time problem associated with the iconic picture.
+The museum’s first-ever VR solution was primarily intended to solve a long-time problem associated with the iconic picture.
 “Mona Lisa” is pretty small, tucked behind bulletproof glass, and permanently sieged by tourists craving for a selfie with it.
 For many visitors, the new 7-minute VR experience may be the only chance to encounter it.

 It may turn out to be the best way, though, as the viewers can now “access the intriguing portrait up close in an entirely new, transformative way.”
 They can explore details invisible to the naked eye and learn more about the painter’s techniques, the identity of his sitter, and the history of the painting.
 The project immerses them in what could surround the artist and the model, and at the end, treats to a flight across the surreal landscape on board of Leonardo’s visionary flying machine.